Musings of an Engineer

 Not my PC, but same vibe

-I find it pretty amazing that I’ve been alive to see some truly transformational technologies be realized into everyday life.
 This isn’t meant to be an exhaustive list of all the technologies in the last 41 years.
 I’m sure there are thousands of examples that could fit into this list.
-Things like lithium ion batteries, mRNA vaccines, LED lighting, GPS, clean power at scale, and many more have all been extremely impactful to everyday life of everyone across the planet.
+Things like lithium-ion batteries, mRNA vaccines, LED lighting, GPS, clean power at scale, and many more have all been extremely impactful in everyday life for people across the planet.
+Rather, this is a list that I have put together that I believe have caused step functions in how the world operates.

 Networked

 Gaining internet access was an incredibly formative experience.
 As a teenager, the ability to communicate with friends instantly, at any hour, felt revolutionary.
 Our family’s encyclopedia set became obsolete overnight (though Encarta ‘96 had already begun that shift).
 Music could be “found” without having to go buy a CD.
-Eventhough the process of connecting and searching was primitive, compared to today, it was clear that this technology was going to get faster, better, and easier to use with time.
+Even though the process of connecting and searching was primitive, compared to today, it was clear that this technology was going to get faster, better, and easier to use with time.

 tom anderson’s myspace profile